mimiro-io/datahub/DOCUMENTATION.md

 ## Transactional Updates

-The datahub has two main modes of update:
+The data hub has two main modes of update:

 1) Batches of entities are loaded into a single dataset, either via the API or using a job and loading it from another dataset or external data layer.
 Data updated in this way is guaranteed to have been committed.

 2) Using transactions to make a single update to several datasets in a single transaction.
 Unlike the above sometimes it is necessary to write into several datasets at once in a transactional fashion.

-Tranasactions can be used either via the data hub API, or as part of a javascript transform.
+Transactions can be executed either via the data hub API, or as part of a javascript transform.

 The API endpoint is: